 An AP within an AP MLD shall increase the value (modulo TBD maximum value) of the Change Sequence field for the AP when a critical update occurs to any of the elements for the AP.
 An AP within an AP MLD shall increase the value (modulo TBD maximum value) of the Change Sequence field for another AP in the same AP MLD when a critical update occurs to any of the elements for that AP.
 An AP within an AP MLD that is transmitted BSSID shall increase the value (modulo TBD maximum value) of the Change Sequence field for a nontransmitted BSSID in the same multiple BSSID set when a critical update occurs to any of the elements for the nontrasnmitted BSSID.
-The critical updates are defined in 11.2.3.15 (TIM Broadcast) and the TBD additional update can be added.
 The name and format of the Change Sequence field are TBD.
+The critical updates that cause the Change Sequence field for an AP affiliated with an AP MLD to be incremented are defined as all events listed in 11.2.3.15 (TIM Broadcast) except the events listed below..

+Modification of the Basic variant Multi-Link element

+NOTE – An update to the Common Info field of the Basic variant Multi-Link element is expected to be the same on all the links.
+Hence, a change in the Basic variant Multi-Link element does not qualify as a criterion to cause an increment of the Change Sequence field.

 9.4.2.177 FILS Request Parameters element